wetryingtodorock/getblock-docs/en/rpc-service/one/json-rpc/one_hmy_syncing.md

 ---
-title: one:hmy_syncing \[POST\]
+title: one:hmy_syncing - Harmony
-description: Returns an object with data about the synchronization status, or falseif not synchronizing.
+description: Example code for the one:hmy_syncing json-rpc method. Сomplete guide on how to use one:hmy_syncing json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters